bfcamara/bfcamara.com/content/posts/2024/2024-03-04-aws-waf-owasp-juice-shop.md

 ## Conlusion ##

-**A Web Application Firewall (WAF) is definitelly a tool that we should use in front of our public face apps and services**.
+**A Web Application Firewall (WAF) is definitelly a tool that we should consider using in front of our public face apps and services**.
 Not having a WAF, is like riding a mountain bike without a helmet.
 We should always remember that **a WAF is our fist line of defense, but it doesn't prevent all attacks**.
 As developers, we should write our apps with the OWASP Top 10 list in mind to be sure that our app is secure, even without a WAF.

 AWS WAF is the natural adoption for workloads running in AWS and it supports out of the box many rules to protect againt common attacks.
 The Web ACLs need to be tweaked for the app that is going to be protected.

-**As a final message, don't expose your public apps without a WAF.
+**As a final message, consider seriously using a WAF in front of your public apps.
 It's something that you won't regret, even if it costs you some money.
 But I'm sure that it will cost you even more if you are a victim of a cyber attack.**